 If you live with your Mom you can even just snag one of her existing plants the night before and surprise her with a plant pot makeover the next day!

-You can personalize the pot and make it a sentimental keepsake or a visually stunning piece, the choice is yours.
+You can personalize any pot and make it a sentimental keepsake or a visually stunning piece, the choice is yours.

 DIY Flower pots are so easy for even infants to personalize.
-You can use anything you have from either Sharpies, glitter, paint, or hands and feet to make each pot unique.
+You can use anything you have from either Sharpies, glitter, paint, and hands and feet to make each pot unique.

 Use puff paint or the kids’ acrylic paint to transform a basic dollar store pot into a one of a kind keepsake.